edefimov/async-sockets/docs/source/processing_data.rst

 The :ref:`socket lifecycle <diagram-socket-lifecycle>` is managed via operations.

 Every action on the socket is described by an operation.
-Operations are implementation of ``OperationInterface``.
+Operations are implementations of ``OperationInterface``.
 Each operation is an object, containing concrete data, required for processing.
 There are 5 available operations:

  * ``ReadOperation``